loremipsumdonec/optimizely-cms-models/posts/lets_investigate_server_side_rendering/lets_investigate_server_side_rendering_part_3.md

 }
 ```

 > Like everything, there are several solutions to the problem, here I take a simpler solution.
 It is rare to have problems with several frontend projects having conflict with the files.
-But when it happens, you simply must change the name so that it becomes unique.
+But when it happens, you change the name so that it becomes unique.

 ![](./resources/create_react_app_ssr_done.png)